FATS2002/Notes/5th_class/README.md

 ```

 q.
 The IP address 127.0.
 0.1 is called a loopback address.
-Packets sent to this address never reach the network but are looped through  the network interface card only.
+Packets sent to this address never reach the network
-This can be used for diagnostic purposes to verify that the internal path through the TCP/IP protocols is working.
+but are looped through  the network interface card only.This can be used for diagnostic purposes to verify that
+the internal path through the TCP/IP protocols is working.
 q.
 Types of security and what is cybersecurity
 q. what is applicationSecurity .what is InformationSecurity
 q. what is dissolve DNS. nslookup command